Shinbatsu/Prime-generator/README.md

 - Has a head (`headd`) which is the minimal next element.
 - Lazily produces the tail (`taill`) of the stream.
 - Maintains a lower bound `b` to ensure elements are generated in sorted order.

+---

+### Aux Definitions

+- `None P < lb ub`
+Proof that no element between `lb` and `ub` satisfies `P`.

+- `Good P < bnd x`
+Proof that `x` satisfies `P` and is above the bound `bnd`.

+- `Bounded->`
+Defines a relation for well-founded recursion within bounds.

+---

+## WithTotalOrder Module

+The `WithTotalOrder` module provides utilities to work under a **strict total order** with well-foundedness:

+- `extend-isMinimal`
+Extends a minimality proof when the lower bound changes.

+- `m>-wf`
+Proves well-foundedness of the bounded relation.

+- `subtract-step`
+A recursive step for subtracting one sorted stream from another (used for operations like "filtering out multiples" in prime generation).

+- `subtract`
+High-level stream subtraction based on `subtract-step`.

+These tools allow building infinite sorted streams of primes by starting from natural numbers and recursively filtering out composites.

+---

+## Prime Generation Methods

+The prime generation is built upon:

+- **Base stream**: Start with an infinite sorted stream of natural numbers greater than `1`.
+- **Prime extraction**: The minimal element of the stream is taken as the next prime.
+- **Stream subtraction**: Multiples of the prime are removed using `subtract`.
+- **Recursive definition**: Coinductive construction continues infinitely to yield the complete prime stream.